JoeyyScott/Gamer-Supplies/TESTING.md

     + Upon clicking this button the superuser will be redirected to the Add Supply form shown below.
     + Upon submitting valid information in the Add Supply form (provided in the placeholder for each field) the supply will be added to the data store and displayed in the list.
-        + A supply's image is not required and for testing purposes I have included this to display how it handles having no image.
+        + A supply image is not required and for testing purposes.
+I have included this to display how it handles having no image.

             | _Adding a Supply_ | Screenshot |
             |:-----------------:|:----------:|